 Note: Only applicants with the following types of work experience may apply for immigration under the Express Entry System.

-Citizenship and Immigration Canada’s website contains an online tool that can help applicants determine whether or not they are eligible to use the Express Entry system.
+Immigration, Refugees and Citizenship Canada’s website contain an online tool that can help applicants determine whether or not they are eligible to use the Express Entry system.
 This tool must be used before an Express Entry profile can be created.
-To access the tool, click here.

 Note: In order to use the tool, applicants must: